refh0101/Categorize-support-issues-using-multiclass-classification-with-ML.NET/README.md

 - Model Training: Utilizes the SDCA Maximum Entropy trainer for efficient multiclass classification.

--Evaluation: Provides metrics such as accuracy, log-loss, and log-loss reduction to measure the model's performance.
+- Evaluation: Provides metrics such as accuracy, log-loss, and log-loss reduction to measure the model's performance.

--Prediction: Supports real-time prediction for individual data points using the trained model.
+- Prediction: Supports real-time prediction for individual data points using the trained model.

--Model Persistence: Saves and reloads the trained model for reuse in production environments.
+- Model Persistence: Saves and reloads the trained model for reuse in production environments.

 ## Technology Stack
 - ML.NET: Core machine learning framework for building and training models.